cobusbernard/cobusbernard.github.io/_posts/2015-01-26-basic-github-jekyll-blog.md

 }
 {% endhighlight %}

 That worked!
-The markup is very easy, just wrap the code in {% raw %} {% hightlight csharp %} {% endraw %} tags, i.e.
+The markup is very easy, just wrap the code in {% raw %} {% highlight csharp %} {% endraw %} tags, i.e.

 {% raw %}
 ~~~